On the Fourier coefficients of critical Gaussian multiplicative chaos: Abstract

 \section{Abstract}

 We continue the study of the Fourier coefficients of Gaussian multiplicative chaos (GMC) recently initiated by Garban and Vargas \cite{GarbanVargas}.
-We show that the Fourier coefficients $c_n$ of critical GMC on the unit interval converge to zero in probability as the frequency $n$ tends to infinity, by establishing tightness for $\{(\log n) |c_n|\}_{n\geq 1}$.
+We show that if $\{c_n\}_{n\geq 1}$ are the Fourier coefficients of critical GMC on the unit interval, then $(\log n)^{\alpha}c_n$ converges to zero in probability as $n$ tends to infinity for any $\alpha<1/4$.